anotherpaul/cruder/README.md

 }
 ```

+## What is the getProperties controller method and GET /properties route?

+This method returns the 'properties' field of the resource description and the route returns it in JSON.
+Use it to generate UI.

 ## Can you add your own logic?

 To do this you have to provide functions to override the storage, validator or controller methods.